Festival banner

-There will be inspiring, thought-provoking and delicious events including community meals, supper clubs, workshops, film screenings, photography exhibitions, kids’ activities, panel discussions, and tours of gardens and food-growing spaces, including a farm based in Essex that grows food for the borough.
-Sign up to the food newsletter to stay in the loop and be the first to access tickets.
+There will be inspiring, thought-provoking and delicious events including community meals, supper clubs, workshops, film screenings, photography exhibitions, kids’ activities, panel discussions, and tours of gardens and food-growing spaces, including a farm based in Sussex that grows food for the borough.

 This festival invites us to think about the unique power of food.
-It is at the heart of our lives, connecting us to our traditions, cultures, and people around us.
+It is at the heart of our lives, connecting us to our communities, cultures and ancestors.
 It links to how we care for ourselves and others.
-It also invites us to think about how we can take power into our own hands and reclaim our food system – so it has the interests of our communities and the environment at its heart.
-From learning food skills, to practicing our culture and feeling connected to our communities, to building alternative ways of growing, buying, sharing and composting food – these are all ways that can put power back into our hands.
+The festival also invites us to think about how we can take power into our own hands and reclaim our food system – so it has the interests of people and the environment at its heart.
+Together we can learn new food skills, connect across our heritages, faiths and cultures, and build alternative ways of growing, buying, and sharing food.
+Through food, we can build community power and push for change.

 festival Events